jemmy512/book-notes/SE/refactoring-2.md

   One of the key characteristics of refactoring is that it doesn’t change the observable behavior of the program.

-  Self-testing code not only enables refactoring—it also makes it much safer to add new features, since I can quickly find and kill any bugs I introduce
+  Self-testing code not only enables refactoring - it also makes it much safer to add new features, since I can quickly find and kill any bugs I introduce

-  Self-testing code is, unsurprisingly, closely associated with Continuous Integration—it is the mechanism that we use to catch semantic integration conflicts.
+  Self-testing code is, unsurprisingly, closely associated with Continuous Integration - it is the mechanism that we use to catch semantic integration conflicts.
 Such testing practices are another component of Extreme Programming and a key part of Continuous Delivery.

 * Legacy Code